-The liquid-water experiments were performed using the EASI (Electronic structure from Aqueous Solutions and Interfaces) liquid-jet photoelectron spectroscopy instrument, 51 installed at the soft-X-ray beamline P04 (Ref.
-52) of the synchrotron radiation source PETRA III (DESY, Hamburg, Germany).
+The liquid-water experiments were performed using the EASI (Electronic structure from Aqueous Solutions and Interfaces) liquid-jet photoelectron spectroscopy instrument, $^{53}$ installed at the soft-X-ray beamline P04 (Ref.
+54) of the synchrotron radiation source PETRA III (DESY, Hamburg, Germany).
 Data acquired in four different campaigns have been compiled for this work.
 EASI is based on a Scienta-Omicron HiPP3 differentially pumped hemispherical electron analyzer.
 This analyzer uses a pre-lens system optimized for the detection of low-energy electrons, but is also capable of detecting electrons with kinetic energies up to 1.5 keV.
-The chamber contains an efficient μ -metal shielding.
+The main vacuum chamber contains an efficient $\mu$ -metal shielding.
 All experiments were conducted with a pass energy of 200 eV, and a nominal analyzer energy resolution of 2.0 eV (first campaign, entrance-slit setting 4.0 mm) or 0.4 eV (all other measurements, entrance-slit setting 0.8 mm, straight slit).
-For the liquid-water measurements, a small amount (\approx 50 mM) of NaCl salt was added to highly demineralized water (conductivity \approx 0.2 μ S cm-1) to maintain electrical conductivity and mitigate potentially deleterious sample-charging effects.
-53 This is common practice when measuring photoelectron spectra from liquid water. ^{54,55} The liquid microjet was generated by injecting the sample solution into the interaction vacuum chamber through a 28 μ m diameter glass capillary, at a typical flow rate of

-$0.8~\text{mL}~\text{min}^{-1}$.
-A cooling jacket extending up to ca. 70 mm upstream of the nozzle and stabilized at 10~°C was used to reduce the temperature of the liquid sample.
-We then positioned the point of interaction at a distance of 0.5-0.8~mm from the $800~\mu\text{m}$ diameter skimmer orifice at the analyzer entrance.
-The pressure in the main chamber was kept at approximately $5 \cdot 10^{-4}~\text{mbar}$ using two turbo-molecular pumps (with a total pumping speed of $\approx 2600~\text{L s}^{-1}$ for water) and three liquid-nitrogen cold traps (with a total pumping speed of $\approx 35000~\text{L s}^{-1}$ for water).
+For the liquid-water measurements, a small amount ( $\approx 50$ mM) of NaCl salt was added to highly demineralized water (conductivity $\approx 0.2~\mu S~cm^{-1}$ ) to maintain electrical conductivity and mitigate potentially deleterious sample-charging effects. $^{55-57}$ This is common practice when measuring photoelectron spectra from liquid water. $^{58,59}$ The liquid microjet was generated by injecting the sample solution into the interaction vacuum chamber through a 28 $\mu$ m diameter glass capillary, at a typical flow rate of 0.8 mL min-1.
+A cooling jacket extending up to approximately 70 mm upstream of the nozzle and stabilized at 10 °C was used to reduce the temperature of the liquid sample (see Ref. for details).
+We then positioned the point of irradiation of the liquid jet at a distance of 0.5-0.8 mm from the 800 $\mu$ m diameter skimmer orifice at the analyzer entrance.
+The pressure in the main chamber was kept at approximately $5 \cdot 10^{-4}$ mbar using two turbo-molecular pumps (with a total pumping speed of $\approx 2600$ L s-1 for water) and three liquid-nitrogen cold traps (with a total pumping speed of $\approx 35000$ L s-1 for water).
 The solution was delivered using a Shimadzu LC-20 AD HPCL pump, equipped with an in-line degasser (Shimadzu DGU-20A5R).
-Measurements were carried out for normal water and its deuterated analogue.
+Measurements were carried out for light and heavy water, respectively.
+Figure 2 shows a sketch of the experimental geometry.